rackspace/php-opencloud/docs/getting-started.md

 - __HKG__ (Hong Kong)
 - __SYD__ (Sydney)

-The third and last argument is the type of URL; you may use either `publicUrl` or `internalUrl`.
+The third and last argument is the type of URL; you may use either `publicURL` or `internalURL`.
 If you select `internalUrl` all API traffic will use ServiceNet (internal IPs) and will receive a performance boost.

 ### 3. Select your server image